HOME | JAPANESE |

 |

 where condition of constant c indicated in Eq.(10) is released for the reason of the extension, the conditions of d > 0 and f > 0 are needed for giving a closed curve, and new conditions which are explained in Eqs.(29) and (31) described below are added.
-Furthermore, the constant b is not used in this equation because the relation of has already been used in the process of derivation of Eq.(10) described in the first section. |
+Furthermore, the constant b is not used in this equation because the relation of |

 In the region of 0 < x< a in the above equation |